Open-Colleges/code-challenge/README.md

 - Search for a location, and see the thumbnails of the first 10 photos available for that location.
 Navigation should be available to get the next 10 photos
 - Perform a search either by entering latitude and longitude, or selecting a location from a preset list.
 Locations in the preset list should be represented by a human-readable name.
 - Add entries to the preset list by supplying a longitude, latitude and name.
-This list should be stored in the database
+This list should be stored in the app's temporary storage or local storage.
 - Add photos in a search result to a favourites list.
-This list should be stored in the database.
+This list should be stored in the app's temporary storage or local storage.
 - View thumbnails of the photos in the favourite list

 **You do not need to provide individual user profiles, logins or store favourites on a per-user basis.
 Assume a single-user system.